A Saint Who Levels Up Through Necromancy

 I need to secure a patron Constellation.

-Before the regression, even when he’d reached the 9th Rank, the apex of Hunters, those bastards had scoffed that defying the natural order was an ill omen.
+Turning Necromancer had dropped his odds of winning an ordinary Constellation’s patronage to zero.
+Before the regression, even when he’d climbed to the 9th Rank, the apex of Hunters, those bastards had sneered that defying the natural order was an ill omen.
+And it wasn’t as though he could sign his soul over to the evil-god Constellations of the Tower of Babel either.

 There’s one more method.